Closing Arguments (album)

-Closing Arguments is the fourth full-length studio album by Lucky Boys Confusion, released in 2009.
+Closing Arguments is the fourth full-length studio album by American rock band Lucky Boys Confusion, released in 2009.
 It is their first full-length release since being dropped by Elektra Records, and also their first since 2003's Commitment.
+It is also their last to be recorded with guitarist and founding member Joe Sell before his death in May 2012.